kbalt/ezk-image/README.md

 Any format can be converted to any other format.

-[`Source`] and [`Destination`] describe the conversion source and destination.
-They can store a both window to only convert parts of an image, or write the converted image into a part of the destination image.
+[`Image`] describes the conversion source and destination.
+It can store a window to only convert parts of an image, or to write the converted image into a part of the destination image.

 ---